DevelopersGuild/DAWaze-frontend/README.md

-# De Anza: Waze Frontend
+# Daze

 **How to Install**

 1. If you don't have Node.js, download it at [http://nodejs.org/](http://nodejs.org/) and install it.
 2. Clone the repo.
-3. Navigate to the 'DAWaze-Frontend' folder in terminal/cmd/bash.
+3. Navigate to the 'daze-frontend' folder in terminal/cmd/bash.
 4. Run *npm install*.
 This will install all the packages used in the website.
 8. Go back to your first terminal/cmd/bash and run *npm start* to start up the server.
 9. Open [http://localhost:3000/](http://localhost:3000/) and you should be at the site.